Going to Kansas City.

 * Children's Mercy Park.
 The new home of Major League Soccer's Sporting Kansas City, formerly the Kansas City Wizards, has also hosted 5 games, by the U.S. soccer team, 4 wins and a draw, most recently a 4-0 win over Bolivia in the Copa America on May 28, 2016.

 SKC won the MLS Cup in 2000, and again in 2013, with the Final on home soil.
-They share their stadium with FC Kansas City, Champions of the National Women's Soccer League in 2014 and 2015.
+They shared their stadium with FC Kansas City, who had to move to Salt Lake City after the 2017 season, despite winning the Championship of the National Women's Soccer League in 2014 and 2015.

 * Museums.
 Kansas City has 2 prominent art museums.
 The Nelson-Atkins Museum of Art is K.C.'s "Metropolitan Museum of Art," 3 miles north of downtown, at 4525 Oak Street, in Southmoreland Park.
 And their "Museum of Modern Art" is the Kemper Museum of Contemporary Art, 2 blocks away, at 4420 Warwick Boulevard at 45th Street.
 Both can be reached by the Number 57 bus.